-If someone gets scabies, the female digs a hole under the skin no more than a few millimeters. and then lays 10 to 25 eggs inside and dies afterward.
-This burrowed tunnel is the hallmark as scabies symptom (These raised lines are usually grayish-white or skin-colored), as well as itching that intensifies at night or when exposed to heat.
+If someone gets scabies, the female digs a hole under the skin no more than a few millimeters.
+Then it lays 10 to 25 eggs inside and dies afterward.
+This burrowed tunnel is the hallmark of scabies symptoms (These raised lines are usually grayish-white or skin-colored), as well as itching that intensifies at night or when exposed to heat.

-Identifying scabies bites and therefore the distinctive red rash will assist you to find treatment quicker.
+Identifying scabies bites and therefore, the distinctive red rash will assist you in finding treatment quickly.

 The bumps will seem like hives, knots beneath the skin, patches of scaly skin, tiny bites, or pimples.
 It could seem like eczema.